-Organic Peppermint Leaf (Mentha piperita) helps to improve the flow of bile from your liver to the gallbladder.
-The volatile oil found in Peppermint (a hybrid of watermint and spearmint) also aids with the overall digestive process.
-As such, Peppermint helps keep your liver in proper working order and allows it to function more effectively.
+Organic peppermint leaf (Mentha piperita) supports the flow of bile from your liver to the gallbladder.
+The volatile oil found in peppermint aids the overall digestive process.

 Organic Yellow Dock Root

-Yellow Dock Root (Rumex crispus) aids in eliminating foreign substances that can overburden the liver.
-Other health conditions believed to be indirectly reduced by taking Yellow Dock Root include headaches, mental "fuzziness", general irritability, skin blemishes, and blood and skin disorders—all of these problems are related to the liver not being able to operate efficiently.
+Yellow dock root (Rumex crispus) aids in eliminating foreign substances that can overburden the liver.
+Yellow dock root is also thought to be a natural remedy for include mental “fuzziness”, general irritability, skin blemishes, and blood and skin disorders when they occur as a result of inhibited liver function.

-With the recent "discovery" of a very well known Amazon rainforest plant, Chanca Piedra (Phyllautus niuri), healthcare practitioners have acquired a powerful plant ally in helping their patients maintain optimal bladder, kidney, gallbladder, and liver health.
-Chanca Piedra is traditionally regarded as a health supplement that can promote the liver’s normal detoxification efforts.
+With the well known Amazon rainforest plant, chanca piedra (Phyllanthus niruri), healthcare practitioners have a powerful ally in helping their patients experience optimal bladder, kidney, gallbladder, and liver health.
+Chanca piedra is traditionally regarded as a health supplement that can promote the liver’s normal detoxification efforts.
 Note that chanca piedra may increase the effects of certain diabetic, high blood pressure, and diuretic drugs.
 Do not use it if you’re pregnant or nursing due to its purgative action.
 Consult your healthcare provider before taking this or any herbal supplement.

 What If My Gallbladder Has Been Removed?

-When the gallbladder is removed, the human body generally compensates for its absence.
-The bile duct, found on the visceral side of the liver, will increase in size to take over the task of bile storage.
-Some patients experience diarrhea, Irritable Bowel Syndrome, and other gastrointestinal disorders whereas others exhibit no post-surgery symptoms whatsoever.
+When the gallbladder has been removed, the human body compensates for its absence.
+The bile duct, found on the visceral side of the liver, will increase in size to take over bile storage.
+Some patients experience diarrhea, irritable bowel syndrome, and other gastrointestinal disorders whereas others exhibit no post-surgery symptoms whatsoever.

-One theory is that bile stored in the bile duct will continually "drip" into the small intestine (even when there is no food present) thus causing the intestinal tract to become inflamed.
+One theory is that bile stored in the bile duct will continually “drip” into the small intestine (even when there is no food present) and cause the intestinal tract to become inflamed.
 The long-term effect of this irritation is that it may contribute to the onset of colon cancer.

 What Diet Is Best For The Gallbladder?

-Since cholesterol is a main contributor to the development of gallstones, it makes sense to stick with to low fat, low-cholesterol diet.
-A diet high in live fiber can help keep the gallbladder and the rest of your digestive system functioning properly.
-Foods to be avoided include coffee, soda, milk, chocolate, meats, dairy products, and especially those high in sugar.
+Since cholesterol is one of the main contributors to the development of gallstones, it makes sense to stick with a low fat, low-cholesterol diet.
+A diet high in fiber can help keep the gallbladder and the rest of your digestive system functioning properly.
+Foods best avoided include coffee, soda, milk, chocolate, meats, dairy products, and especially those high in sugar.